MrEgorLite/railway_station_api/README.md

 - **Ticket Booking**: Reserve seats in train journeys and ensure seat availability.
 - **Order Management**: Manage user orders for booked tickets.
 - **Authentication**: Secure endpoints for authenticated users and administrators.
+  - Users can only access their own orders and tickets.
+  - Everyone can view taken places in a journey.
 - **Filtering**: Query journeys based on route, departure, and arrival times.

 ## Installation